Daimler DE

 Daimler DE was a series of chassis made by the Daimler Company from 1946 until 1953.
 DE chassis were the basis for Daimler's largest and most expensive cars at the time.
-There were two versions: the short-wheelbase DE 27 with the Daimler Twenty-seven six cylinder engine, and the long-wheelbase DE 36, the last Daimler Straight-Eight, with the Thirty-six straight-eight engine.
+There were two versions: the short-wheelbase DE 27 with the Daimler Twenty-seven straight-six engine, and the long-wheelbase DE 36, the last Daimler Straight-Eight, with the Thirty-six straight-eight engine.
 Daimler DEs, especially the DE 36 Straight-Eight, was sold to royalty and heads of state around the world, including British royalty under the royal warrant that Daimler had held since 1900.

 The DE chassis was also the basis for the DC ambulance chassis on which coachbuilders Barker and Hooper built five hundred units of the Daimler DC 27 Ambulance.
 A variant of the DC chassis became the DH chassis, on which fifty DH 27 limousines were built for Daimler Hire.

 Features of the DE chassis

 The DE chassis was designed by Daimler chief engineer C. M. Simpson.
 It was based on a separate steel frame, which was the conventional practice at the time.
 This allowed customers to order a rolling chassis and have a body custom-built to their own specifications by a coachbuilder.
 The side rails of the frame were reinforced by x-braced crossmembers.

 The rear wheels were driven through a Hotchkiss drive system modified with control arms linking the rear axle casing to pivot points on the frame located directly above the true pivot of the leaf springs.
 These arms controlled the lateral movement of the rear axle without distorting the normal action of the springs, and allowed freedom in the vertical and longitudinal directions.
 Final drive was by hypoid gears, replacing the worm drive that had been used on final drives in Daimler cars since 1910.
 The rear track was 63 in wide.
 Tyres were 8.00 x 17 all around.

 Based on the design used with the DB 18 chassis, the front wheels were suspended independently of each other by pairs of control arms, of which the lower arms were of the wide-based wishbone type and were supported by coil springs mounted to the frame.
 The upper arm was shorter than the lower and operated Luvax-Girling dampers.
 The track rods were pivoted to swing at the same radius as the suspension links.
 The front dampers were connected to each other by an anti-roll bar.
 The front track was 60 in wide.

 The steering used Marles roller gear but, instead of the kingpin being inclined to create castor angle as was conventional, the hub centre was placed behind the kingpin centres.
 This was done to improve the controllability of the car.